Arjay123/django-react-playground/README.md

 I use apache with mod_wsgi to deploy my projects, reference the [Django Docs](https://docs.djangoproject.com/en/1.11/howto/deployment/wsgi/modwsgi/) for more info on how to set up your apache config file.
 See [apache_config](apache_config) for an example on how to set up your Apache config file to work with Django and Virtualenv.

+### Bundling and Serving React

+To bundle your React.js app, using the npm commands specified in [package.json](package.json).
+For production, use `npm run build`, and for staging use `npm run stage`.

+Then collect your files into Django's static folder using `python manage.py collectstatic`

+This allows your React app to be served by Apache.

+# Managing Multiple Django Settings

+While I was trying to deploy my Django application on a staging server, I noticed I had to change a lot of my development settings in order to get it to work (i.e. DEBUG=False, ALLOWED_HOSTS, etc.).
+Then when going back to development mode I had to change these settings back, which was wildly inconvenient.
+However, I came across a solution in the book [Two Scoops of Django](https://www.amazon.com/Two-Scoops-Django-Best-Practices/dp/0981467342) which used multiple settings files (development, production, staging, etc).

+In order to use the different settings files from the command line, you simply specify the path to your settings file as an argument.
+`python manage.py test --settings app.settings.dev_settings`
+Combining all the settings files in a [settings](app/app/settings) directory provides a little bit of organization as well.

+### NOTE:

+When using multiple settings files in deployment, you will need to specify in [wsgi.py](app/app/wsgi.py]) which files to use by setting the environment variable `DJANGO_SETTINGS_MODULE`

+# Managing Multiple Webpack Configs

+Similarly, there are settings that need to be changed when changing environments.
+Creating multiple [webpack](app/webpack) configs solves this problem.
+In order to select which config file to use, add the argument --config PATHTOCONFIGFILE.
+You can even add this argument into your [package.json](app/package.json) file and run the npm commands from the terminal without having to specify which config file every time.

+One example of the benefits of separating your config files is specifying the API_URL base your React app will reference.
+In my [development](app/webpack/dev.config.json) file, my API_URL uses localhost/127.0.0.1, where as in my [production](app/webpack/prod.config.json) settings I would use the domain name of my web application.

+# Keeping Production Passwords Out of Source Control

+An easy way to do this is to create a local file with your production secrets and add it to the .gitignore file.
+For example in my [Django Production Settings](app/app/settings/prod_settings.py), I pull my PostgresSQL password from a local file.

 # TODO
 - [x] DjangoCon US 2016 - Django and React: Perfect Together by Jack McCloy: https://www.youtube.com/watch?v=zYHv6U86X0Y